Plaltair/pivotaltracker-stories/README.md

 ## Folder Strucure

 - lib/main.dart: entry point of every Flutter App
-- lib/models: here there are all data models with JSON parsing-
+- lib/models: here there are all data models with JSON parsing.
 - lib/presentation: here there are all Flutter widgets to show, for example pages.
 - lib/requests: http request.
 - lib/routing: routing implementations.